Engineers & Scientists (Non-Construction) (CP-16)

-Requests for short-term training assignments can be forwarded via email to email@example.com or fax a request to (410) 612-5017, ATTN: CP16 Program Manager, to determine availability and/or obtain registration procedures.
+Requests for short-term training assignments will be processed through GoArmyEd.
 Requests for training must be submitted through command channels and be received and approved by the CP16 FCR.
 Requests should be received not later than 60 days prior to the start of the course for which you are applying.
-You will be notified via email if your request is approved or disapproved.
-Upon initial approval of attendance and securing a seat in a class, careerists must complete a SF 182 in the Resource Allocation and Selection System (RASS) to get authorization paperwork to attend a class.
-Refer to: https://rass.army.mil/.
+You will be notified via GoArmyEd and/or email of your approval or disapproval.
+Once the training application is approved in GoArmyEd, the applicant will complete the SF 182 and submit it for approval.

 |Point of Contact||

 CP16 Proponency Office |